-OneOp (MFLN) Family Transitions team acknowledges that COVID has created many challenges for Military Family Service Providers this past year as they have attempted to continue to provide services with military Service members and their families.
+OneOp (MFLN) Family Transitions team acknowledges that COVID has created many challenges for Military Family Service Providers this past year as they have attempted to continue to provide services to military Service members and their families.
 Service providers have had to be extremely creative and flexible in delivering programs that meet the needs of military families, including youth, amidst social distancing and other challenging restrictions.

 The OneOp Family Transitions team had an opportunity to visit recently with Laura Groeneweg who is the Child & Youth Services Lead with the Minnesota Army National Guard (ARNG) Child and Youth programs.
 This interview highlights how the Child & Youth staff have not missed a beat in providing robust programming for military youth across the state in new and different ways.